 Painful periods often lead to the chronic use of painkillers and anti-inflammatories.
 These pose potential health risks such as liver toxicity, stomach ulcers and increased risk of clotting, heart attack or stroke.

 Improve Blood Flow

 Castor oil packs, stress reduction, exercise and acupuncture can all be used to improve blood flow to the uterus.

 Adaptogenic herbs, vitamins and minerals and regular exercise can all help your body cope with stress better.

 Calcium and Magnesium Imbalances

-Supplementation with a properly balanced calcium and magnesium product can help relieve muscle cramping and spasms that cause period pain.
+Supplementation with a properly balanced calcium and magnesium product can help relieve muscle cramping and spasms.

 Period Pain/Dysmenorrhea & Natural Treatment Research